-You may also see that there’s a FREE Silver Investment Kit on the right-hand side of this page.
+You may also see that we offer a FREE Silver Investment Kit on the right-hand side of this page.
 If you’re serious about investing in silver, you must claim the kit.
 It contains all the best info and tips you’ll ever need about silver investing!

 How Much Is Silver Worth?

-Silver is used for many different purposes.
-People use it as an investment vehicle but it is also used to make silverware, to mint coins and to make exquisite jewelry.
+Silver is a highly valued precious metal and after it has been extracted from the earth, it is used for many different purposes.
+Investors consequently buy silver but it is also used to make silverware, to mint coins and to make exquisite jewelry.
 If the metal is considered to be pure silver, then it must contain more than 99.5% silver, if the metal contains 92.5% pure silver and 7.5 per cent of another metal, then it will be known as sterling silver.
 Pure silver is a very soft metal whereas Sterling silver is easier to work with.